Outside Tap Installation Cost

 Many DIY enthusiasts are capable of installing an outdoor tap themselves, and there are kits available to make the process as streamlined as possible where straightforward installation is possible.

-In cases where the tap installation is less straight forward, for example where water pipes are located at on the other side of the connecting room, it's recommended that you leave the work to the professionals; particularly where extensive work will need to be carried out unless you are confident in your ability to do so yourself.
+In cases where the tap installation is less straightforward, for example where water pipes are located on the other side of the connecting room, it's recommended that you leave the work to the professionals, particularly where extensive work will need to be carried out unless you are confident in your ability to do so yourself.

-Sometimes it may be necessary to have an outdoor tap removed, for example, if it is faulty or you are planning a home extension covered the area where the tap is connected.
+Sometimes it may be necessary to have an outdoor tap removed, for example, if it is faulty or you are planning a home extension covering the area where the tap is connected.

 Whatever the reason, it should be a fairly straightforward task for your local plumber or building tradesman to complete.